- What is a ‘bad’ credit?

 - What about credit cards with no credit checks?

-Generally, reputable lenders will look at a person’s credit score before approving or rejecting them for a credit card, and people with bad credit have a much higher chance of being rejected.
-This can be a tough situation to be in.
+Any reputable lender will have a look at your credit score before approving or rejecting you for a credit card.
+As you'd probably expect, those with bad credit have a much higher chance of being rejected.
+This is a tough position to be in.

-Being rejected by a bank can be disheartening but you shouldn’t fret, as its entirely possible to get approved for a credit card with bad credit.
+You shouldn’t fret though, because its entirely possible to be approved for a credit card if you have bad credit.
 You just might have to take a bit more care and make a few compromises.

 These credit bureaus hold and collect information on your borrowing and repayment history, as well as any bankruptcies, debt agreements and court judgements.
-When you apply to take out a loan, credit and loan providers will go to one of these agencies to access the information in your credit report to assess how trustworthy you could be as a customer.
+When you apply to take out a loan, credit and loan providers will go to one of these agencies to access the information in your credit report to assess how trustworthy they expect you to be.

 In a person’s report, there will be a final number called a credit score, which can be anything between 0 and 1,200 depending on which agency is used.
 The two biggest agencies – Experian and Equifax – list the following score thresholds:

 All of these credit bands – excellent, very good, good, fair/average and below average – represent how trustworthy a borrower you are.
 Someone with a score of say, 900, will be viewed in a better light by a lender, while someone with a weak or below average number of 500 will have a lower chance of being approved for a loan.
 According to Equifax, these people are in the bottom 20% of active borrowers in the country.